Daphne Lorraine Gum: Early career

 In February 1936, after graduation, Gum commenced in a single teacher position with a family at the Tapio Subsidised School, in the Broken Hill Inspectorate of the New South Wales Education Department.
 She commenced with three students from the Barnfield family of the Tapio Station.
-They were later joined by one more student.
+They were later joined by another student.
 In 1942, she took up a position as a teacher in residence at Woodlands Church of England Girls' Grammar School, working with both the kindergarten and lower school.

-Due in part to her late mother having had poliomyelitis (or infantile paralysis, as it was then known), Gum was interested in working with sick or disadvantaged children.
+Partly due to her late mother having had poliomyelitis (or infantile paralysis, as it was then known), Gum was interested in working with sick or disadvantaged children.
 In 1945, she commenced employment at the Spastic Centre at the Royal Children's Hospital in Melbourne, Victoria.
-There Gum worked with children with cerebral palsy; attending the weekly clinics of Dame Jean Macnamara, a specialist in the treatment and care of children with cerebral palsy.
+There Gum worked with children with cerebral palsy, attending the weekly clinics of Dame Jean Macnamara, a specialist in the treatment and care of children with cerebral palsy.
 During her tenure in Melbourne, Gum resided in the Presbyterian Ladies' College boarding house in East Melbourne.

 In 1946, at the request of Mr Norman Taylor, the then president of The Crippled Children's Association of South Australia (now known as Novita Children's Services), Gum returned to Adelaide to establish a centre for the care of children with cerebral palsy, becoming the Director of the Spastic Centre.